 Such a retirement plan is not only non-productive it is unhealthy.

-Your plan for retirement should not consist soley of a stock portfolio...you need to set goals for what you accomplish in retirement and then make those goals a reality.
+Your plan should not consist soley of a stock portfolio...you need to set goals for what you accomplish in retirement and then make those goals a reality.